 Let us introduce ourselves...

 But we haven’t always been farm folk.
-Our journey began as city kids, and I (Laura) was a city doctor, and my husband (Mark) managed our businesses.
+Our journey began as city kids, and I (Laura) was a city doctor, and Mark managed our businesses.
 Along the way, we journeyed from the city to the country and learned to appreciate the gifts it had to offer.
 Now we are dairy farmers and herb gardeners!

 We brought home our first dairy cow with no experience, but with a desire for sustainable food and a willingness to learn.
 We were hooked, her milk was delicious, and the relationship we developed was grounding and addictive!
 So, obviously, since we never wanted to run out of milk, we needed more cows!
 And, we wanted to share our experience with others who would appreciate the milk… but maybe not the twice-a-day milking schedule.